 Claus Lohman Brasen, Senior hospital physician, PhD, Dept. of Biochemistry and Immunology, Lillebaelt Hospital, Denmark

 ViroGates Company announcement no. 15 – 2019

-Similarly, in COPD patients, the suPAR level is significantly higher compared to healthy individuals, and the median level is above the level in asthma patients (5.8 ng/mL vs. 3.3 ng/mL)9.
+Similarly, in COPD patients, the suPAR level is significantly higher than in healthy individuals, and the median level is above the level in asthma patients (5.8 ng/mL vs 3.3 ng/mL)9.

-In the general population, suPAR is associated with the incidence of respiratory cancer, even after adjustment for traditional risk factors, CRP, and leucocytes11.
+In the general population, suPAR is associated with the incidence of respiratory cancer, even after adjustment for traditional risk factors like CRP and leucocytes11.